CChenLi/Read-Notes/README.md

 # Read-Notes
-Final project for UI design at Columbia University S22 with focus on **User Interactive design**.
-With minimum server and no database.
+- Final project for UI design at Columbia University S22
+- Focus on **User Interactive Design** with minimum backend server and no database.
+- Built with primitive html, css, and flask

 ## Interactive instance host on [Piano 2022](http://3.94.149.232:80)